Everything you need to know about Cannabis and Anxiety

 Evidence from animal studies have begun to characterize the details of how CBD acts in the brain, and human studies of patients with and without anxiety disorders are starting to validate CBD’s efficacy as an anti-anxiety treatment.
 Given the huge social and financial costs of anxiety disorders in South Africa, CBD has the potential to play a significant role in treating a myriad of anxiety-related disorders.
 Therefore, considering the therapeutic aid of an anxiety-related disorder, it may eventually become a highly favourable, safer, and effective therapeutic aid for anxiety compared to the available conventional drugs.

-If you suffer from social anxiety, panic attacks or PTSD consider the THCa Cannabis tinctures with added CBD isolate.
+If you suffer from social anxiety, panic attacks or PTSD consider our CBD oil with 0% THC.
 This product will not make you high and may be a good starting point.

 If you need to speak to someone and cannot afford professional help then contact The South African Depression and Anxiety Group, Africa’s largest mental health support and advocacy group.
 To contact a SADAG counsellor between 8am-8pm Monday to Sunday, Call: 011 234 4837.
 For a suicidal Emergency contact them on 0800 567 567.